Miller v. California

 Facts

-Miller (defendant) conducted a mass-mailing campaign advertising the sale of obscene books by sending mailings depicting sexual acts to unwilling recipients through the mail.
-Miller was convicted in state court by the State of California (plaintiff), under a California criminal obscenity statute that prohibited the distribution of obscene materials.
-The court of appeals affirmed, and Miller appealed to the United States Supreme Court.
+Miller (defendant) conducted a mass-mailing campaign to advertise the sale of illustrated books about sexual intercourse.
+The campaign included sending mailings, which depicted sexual acts, to unwilling recipients.
+A California jury convicted Miller of violating a California criminal statute that prohibited the distribution of obscene materials.
+The trial court had instructed the jury that in deciding whether the material distributed by Miller was obscene, the jury should consider whether the material violated contemporary community standards of decency.
+The court of appeals affirmed Miller’s conviction, and Miller appealed to the United States Supreme Court.

 Rule of Law